 George 70 Savannah: COBRA SEP trap

-George retired from his Savannah engineering firm in June 2021 at age 65.
+George retired from his Savannah engineering firm in June 2021, three months before his 65th birthday that September.
 The firm had 150 employees, and George had been covered under the firm's GHP.
 At retirement, George elected COBRA coverage to continue his GHP for 18 months (through December 2022).
 He believed that the COBRA coverage would qualify him for the Special Enrollment Period for Part B when the COBRA ended, and that he could safely delay Part B enrollment without LEP through the COBRA period.

 Linda 73 Macon: active GHP SEP works perfectly